onhalfway/weijiacheng/docs/contents/wjch/en/EIM-English-in-Mind/0-EIM-S-2nd/eim-0-cd-1.md

 - Welcome section D
 - Exercise two-c
-- Listen and write down teh phone numbers you hear.
+- Listen and write down the phone numbers you hear.
-- One 272 3454.
-My phone number is two-seven-two three-four-five-four.
+- One 272 3454: My phone number is two-seven-two three-four-five-four.
 That's two-seven-two three-four-five-four.
-- Two 681 7595.
-My phone number is six-eight-one seven-five-nine-five.Once more: six-eight-one seven-five-nine-five.
+- Two 681 7595: My phone number is six-eight-one seven-five-nine-five.
+Once more: six-eight-one seven-five-nine-five.
 - Three 923 6931: Hi John?
 It's Tom.
 Phone me, can you?
 It's nine-two-three six-nine-three-one.
 OK? nine-two-three six-nine-three-one.
-- Four 717 4930.
-Hi.
+- Four 717 4930: Hi.
 This is seven-one-seven four-nine-three-oh.
 Please leave a message after the tone.

 ## 15 Welcome D - Exercise 3a